 “Through him God created everything in heaven and on earth” (Good News Translation).

-The letter refers to “Christ’s afflictions” (1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe internal suffering.
-All evil forces focused their attention on Him in an effort to make Him commit even a single sin.
-But apart from these “afflictions”, this letter does not mention anything which Jesus do or did.
+The letter refers to “Christ’s afflictions” (Col 1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe internal suffering.
+All evil forces gathered their focus on Him in an effort to make Him act in His own interest.
+But apart from these “afflictions,” this letter does not mention anything which Jesus do or did.
 The Father did everything.
-This is consistent with what Jesus said, as recorded in John:
+This principle, namely that God is the active Force, as opposed to Jesus, is consistent with what Jesus said, as recorded in John:

 “My food is to do the will of him who sent me and to accomplish his work” (John 4:34).